 Students who on more than one occasion fail to live up to the community’s basic expectations generally will be asked, through the conduct process, to leave the community either for a period of time (suspension) or permanently (expulsion).
 When particularly serious, even a single incident may lead to separation from the community.

 When serious incidents occur that are threatening or injurious to the well-being of members of the community or the orderly functioning of the College, we may ask those charged to live off campus temporarily while the conduct process is completing its work.
-Such decisions are made with care to insure the health and safety of all members of the community and to treat all concerned with equal respect.
+Such decisions are reached thoughtfully to insure the health and safety of all members of the community.

 Behavior by faculty or staff that falls below basic expectations is examined through processes spelled out in the Faculty Handbook and Staff Handbook.